-Going through a divorce is stressful in and of itself.
-Having to navigate through North Carolina's complex divorce process in order to be granted one adds, even more, stress to an already difficult situation.
+Let's face it, going through a divorce is stressful.
+Having to navigate through North Carolina's complex divorce process adds even more stress to an already difficult situation.
 The good news is that you don't have to go through this alone.
-Whether you are the one who has decided to file or if you have been recently served divorce papers, contacting a divorce or family law attorney will make things substantially easier for you and could potentially save you lots of money in the long run.
+Whether you are the one taking the initiative to file for divorce or you have been recently served divorce papers, we're here to help you each step of the way.

-For the purpose of this article, we will address (1) the grounds for filing a divorce in North Carolina; (2) alternative options that the state offers divorce petitioners; and (3) the benefits of hiring an attorney for advice or to assist you through this process.
+This article will address (1) the grounds for filing a divorce in North Carolina; (2) alternative options that the state offers divorce petitioners; and (3) the benefits of having an attorney during the divorce process.

 Grounds for Filing a Divorce in North Carolina

-No-fault states do not demand that petitioners prove marital misconduct within a marriage.
-The only requirement to end a marriage in these jurisdictions is proving that a union is broken and cannot possibly be salvaged.
-As long as this sentiment is voiced by at least one spouse, the marriage can, by law, be dissolved.
+No-fault states do not demand that petitioners prove marital misconduct before a divorce can be granted.
+The only requirement to end a marriage in these jurisdictions is proving that the union is irreparably broken.
+As long as this sentiment is voiced by at least one spouse, the marriage can be dissolved as a matter of law.

-The remaining states handle divorces using an approach that conflates both of the laws, by permitting judges to consider marital conduct while simultaneously offering spouses the option of acquiring a no-fault divorce.
+The remaining states handle divorces using an mixed approach, which permits judges to consider marital conduct while simultaneously offering spouses the option of acquiring a no-fault divorce.

 North Carolina is considered a no-fault state.
 Its no-fault divorce process is relatively straightforward.
-In accordance with statutory divorce laws, there are two legal grounds to obtain a no-fault a divorce in the state:
+In accordance with statutory divorce laws, there are two threshold legal requirements to obtain a no-fault a divorce in North Carolina: